 Few, if any, have enjoyed a complete football life like John McVay.

 He once played for Woody Hayes and Ara Parseghian in college at Miami University.
 He was previously the head coach of the New York Giants.
-He also worked with famed 49ers coaches Bill Walsh and George Siefert and won five Super Bowls as a key member in the team’s front office.
+He also worked with famed 49ers coaches Bill Walsh and George Seifert and won five Super Bowls as a key member in the team’s front office.

 McVay has five Super Bowl rings and now, a red blazer.
 The longtime 49ers personnel man of two-plus decades is now the newest member of the Edward J. DeBartolo Sr., San Francisco 49ers Hall of Fame.